 “We are committed to ensuring that the 2015 election will be the last federal election using FPtP”

 Fifty years ago, nations gathered to create the world’s first global agreement to conserve a habitat.
 This had long been undervalued, and as a result was rapidly disappearing.
 Fifty years ago, there was a global call to action to save our wetlands.

 Ensuring that young people and Canadian employers have the supports they need to succeed and stay strong is key to driving our communities forward as we begin economic recovery.

 Dr. Bonnie Henry, B.C.'s provincial health officer, and Adrian Dix, Minister of Health, have issued the following joint statement regarding updates on the COVID-19 response in British Columbia:

-"Today, we are announcing 121 new cases, including five epi-linked cases, for a total of 6,162 cases in British Columbia.
+"Today, we are reporting 407 new cases, including three epi-linked cases, for a total of 65,234 cases in British Columbia.

-The B.C. government has formally extended the provincial state of emergency, allowing Mike Farnworth, Minister of Public Safety and Solicitor General, to continue to use extraordinary powers under the Emergency Program Act to support the Province's COVID-19 pandemic response.
+The Province of British Columbia has formally extended the provincial state of emergency, allowing health and emergency management officials to continue to use extraordinary powers under the Emergency Program Act (EPA) to support the Province's COVID-19 pandemic response.